We invest in actionable research

 In Matt’s previous role as Research Fellow at Chapin Hall, he led the most extensive national research initiative to-date on youth homelessness and developed homelessness prevention models and a multisite longitudinal evaluation of cash transfer and support interventions for young adults.
 Matt held previous positions at the World Bank as an Economist and Social Protection Specialist, the U.S. government as a Special Advisor on youth and family policy, in philanthropy, and with youth-serving nonprofits.
 While working in the federal government, he was a key contributor to the development of the U.S. Government’s national strategy and framework to end youth homelessness.
 Matt’s work is widely published and has influenced policy, philanthropic investments, and practice.
 Central to his work is the importance of collaborating with lived and community experts to advance racial equity and the outcomes and solutions that they value.

-Matt is a Board Member for the Corporation for Supportive Housing, an Editorial Board Member for the Journal of Adolescent Health, an Associate Member of University of Oxford’s Centre for Evidence Based Intervention, a Research Management Committee Member for Making the Shift (in Canada), and an Advisory Committee Member for the five-year governmental plan for the socio-economic development of the Bedouin society (in Israel).
+Matt is a Board Member for the Corporation for Supportive Housing, an Editorial Board Member for the Journal of Adolescent Health, an Associate Member of University of Oxford’s Centre for Evidence Based Intervention, and a Research Management Committee Member for Making the Shift (in Canada).
+Matt holds a Masters of Science and Doctorate in Evidence-Based Social Intervention and Policy Evaluation from the University of Oxford where he was a Green Templeton Fellow.

 In conjunction with the staff of the Constellation Fund.